Wähle deine Reisedaten, um einen Preis zu sehen

 WHAT DO WE EXPECT FROM THE VOLUNTEERS?

 Our mission is a participative tool for the demographic and behavioral monitoring of a small dolphin community impacted by wildlife tourism.
-It allows you to better understand the dolphins' routine, issues related to their conservation, and complexity of human / wildlife relationships.
-We expect our volunteers to get involved in our fieldwork to help the NGO sustain its long-term dolphin monitoring program.

 WHAT CAN THE VOLUNTEERS EXPECT FROM US?

-DDR's president has a PhD in ethology / behavioral ecology.
+DDR's current president defended a PhD in ethology / behavioral ecology.
 She has been working on this dolphin community for more than 15 years.
 She will share her experience and knowledge objectively and with passion.
 Volunteers usually leave the mission with a new perception of dolphins and their environment.
 Our captains and diving instructors know the location very well and share their knowledge with great pleasure and spontaneity.

 DO THE VOLUNTEERS HAVE TO BRING SPECIAL EQUIPMENT?